torvalds/linux/Documentation/hid/intel-ish-hid.rst

 There are many vendors providing external sensor hubs conforming to HID Sensor usage tables.
 These may be found in tablets, 2-in-1 convertible laptops and embedded products.
-Linux has had this support since Linux 3.9.
+GNU/Linux has had this support since GNU/Linux 3.9.

 Intel® introduced integrated sensor hubs as a part of the SoC starting from Cherry Trail and now supported on multiple generations of CPU packages.
 There